 The holidays can be stressful even under normal circumstances.
-With added uncertainty and current restrictions this year, they may feel more challenging than ever—even for the jolliest among us.
+But for some, life circumstances may make them feel more challenging than ever—even for the jolliest among us.
 If your family is struggling with disappointment, anxiety or sadness this holiday season, know that you’re not alone.

-Psychologist Pauline Boss calls losses with unresolved circumstances (like those surrounding COVID) “ambiguous loss.”
+Psychologist Pauline Boss calls losses with unresolved circumstances “ambiguous loss.”
 Without clear boundaries or resolution, it’s easy to feel like you’re in “grief limbo,” and the holidays can magnify that grief.

 Grief isn’t only about losing a loved one.
 Grief is the normal and natural process of letting go when experiencing any type of loss.

-Travel restrictions that keep families apart, limits on group gatherings, and canceled religious services and holiday events are just some losses families may be experiencing.
+Circumstances that keep families apart, health issues, financial woes and job loss are just some of the challenges families may be experiencing.
 It’s OK to acknowledge that things aren’t the same this year, and if you’re feeling sad or disappointed, imagine how the kids might be feeling.
-Here’s how to help manage those feelings and set a reassuring tone in your home during this unusual holiday season.
+Here’s how to help manage those feelings and set a reassuring tone in your home during this challenging holiday season.

-Recognize what’s happening.
+RECOGNIZE WHAT’S HAPPENING.
 Loss stirs up a range of emotions that on the surface might not look like sadness or grief.
 It could more closely resemble anger, frustration, confusion, disbelief or denial.
 Some people may desperately power their way through to keep up a false front of holiday cheer.
-Acknowledge the realities of this year and give your family grace, compassion and understanding to process mixed emotions.
+Acknowledge the realities you're facing and give your family grace, compassion and understanding to process mixed emotions.

-Stay connected.
-Don’t let disappointment over not gathering in person prevent you from connecting in creative ways.
+STAY CONNECTED.
+Don’t let disappointments prevent you from connecting in creative ways.
 Use Zoom, FaceTime, or video messaging apps like Marco Polo to stay connected to loved ones.
 Teach less tech-savvy family members how to use these tools so you can enjoy things together like streaming concerts, worship services, holiday feasts and opening gifts together remotely.

-Be flexible and make new memories.
-Press pause on traditions that aren’t possible this year and let go of guilt about skipping them this time.
-Brainstorm ways to create new memories unique to 2020.
+BE FLEXIBLE AND MAKE NEW MEMORIES.
+Press pause on traditions that aren’t possible this year and let go of guilt.
+Brainstorm ways to create new memories this year.

 Kirsten Casillas is a writer and popular speaker at moms groups throughout California.
-She suggests families discuss creating a memory or experience that is unique to COVID.
-For example, Casillas and her daughters are making a holiday songbook and plan to go caroling in their masks (at a safe distance) to bring holiday cheer to neighbors.
+She suggests families create new experiences that are unique and appropriate to what you're feeling this year.
+For example, one year Casillas and her daughters made a holiday songbook and went caroling to bring holiday cheer to neighbors.
 “It’s just one small way to be intentional about choosing joy in the midst of difficult days,” she says.
 “It will be different and memorable for all of us, and hopefully an example that we don’t have to shut down when things get hard.”

 - Read holiday books with kids.

-- Write down treasured memories and send them to grandparents or others you can’t be with.
+- Write down treasured memories and send them to grandparents or others you miss.

 - Make festive holiday foods together.